scottmsilver/protobufjs-for-appscript/README.md

 To do this yourself:

-1. Install and build the library (you can give the global name anything you want.)
+- Install and build the library (you can give the global name anything you want.)
 ```console
 npm install --save-dev protobufjs
 npx esbuild index.js --bundle --global-name=psl --outfile=protobufjs.js
 ```

-1. Copy the contents of protobuf.js to your AppScript (it will be called protobuf.gs, presumably)
+- Copy the contents of protobuf.js to your AppScript (it will be called protobuf.gs, presumably).
+I copied and pasted. :)

-1. Use it
+- Use it
 ```javascript
 const flightsProto = "my protofile as string"
 const root = await psl.protobuf.parse(flightsProto).root
 ```

-1. Note that you cannot load files so I converted my proto into a string.
+- Note that you cannot load files so I converted my proto into a string.

-1. You might also wish to test to see if you are running under AppScript so you can develop simulataneously locally and in AppScript.
+- You might also wish to test to see if you are running under AppScript so you can develop simulataneously locally and in AppScript.
 This piece of code might be useful.
 ```javascript
 // Return true if this script is running under Google App Script
 function underGoogleAppScript() {